YuchanJeong/old_blog/content/posts/Studies/React/NextJS-LC-3.md

 ## 2. Navigate Between Pages

-In Next.js, a page is a React Component exported from a file in the pages directory.
+In NextJS, a page is a React Component exported from a file in the pages directory.
 Pages are associated with a route based on their file name.
 For example, in development:

 - pages/index.js is associated with the / route.